 The personal goals part of this method means you take your goals from step two above and make them actionable steps that can bring you step-by-step closer to reaching your broad summer goals.

 This final goal list is much more detailed and broken down into parts.
-This way nothing will be too overwhelming.
+By doing it this way, nothing will be too overwhelming.
 (For example, I will de-clutter and deep clean one room a week.)

-To ensure that I actually accomplish these goals, on the weekend I set up the specific plans in each area, and break it down by days.
+To ensure that I actually accomplish these goals, on the weekend, I set up the specific plans in each area and break them down by day.

 Then I choose a couple of those things and put them on the list for the day.

-Each evening I make a master list for the next day.
-I may not always get to everything, but having attainable goals that are and broken up for me, makes it much more likely that I will get many of the things done each day, and DEFINITELY more than if I didn’t list the goals I wanted to accomplish.
+Each evening, I make a master list for the next day.
+I may not always get to everything, but having attainable goals that are broken up for me makes it much more likely that I will get many of the things done each day, and DEFINITELY more than if I didn’t list the goals I wanted to accomplish.

 What are your goals for this summer?
 Do you have a plan to reach those goals?
 I’d love to hear what you are working on this summer, and how you are going about making those plans happen!